goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 Note -- We only set the RC failsafe, but you should enable and configure failsafes per your local regulations.
 {: .notice--primary}

 **CAUTION** -- Make sure you [understand the actions](https://ardupilot.org/copter/docs/failsafe-landing-page.html) performed as a result of each failsafe you enable.
-If a failsafe is triggered, the aircraft will take several autonomous actions that may or may not be correct based on your local operating area and/or regulations.
+If a failsafe is triggered, the aircraft will take autonomous actions that may or may not be correct based on your local operating area and/or regulations.
 {: .notice--info}

 ## Flight Modes